-The steps involved in the calculation are outlined below:
+The steps involved in the calculation are outlined below.

-Step 1 - Characterize the Rare Event
+Step 1: Characterize the Rare Event

-The incidence of the disruptive hurricanes that cause these effects is infrequent, and not easily predictable.
-Historical evidence suggests that in this particular region, hurricane incidence can be characterized by a generalized extreme value (event) statistical distribution type known as the Gumbel distribution.
+The incidence of the disruptive hurricanes that cause these effects is infrequent and not easily predictable.
+Historical evidence suggests that in this particular region, hurricane incidence can be characterized by a GEV (event) statistical distribution type known as the Gumbel distribution.